thomasprost/akinoyusei.com/content/blog/shopping-list-react-query-strapi/index.md

 };

 function AddItemForm(props) {
-  const cache = useQueryCache();
+  // The cache hook will help invalidate our data when we add an item const cache = useQueryCache();
   const initialFormState = { Name: "", Quantity: "", Info: "" };
   const [item, setItem] = useState(initialFormState);

+  // We bind our form input elements to React
-  const handleInputChange = event => {
+  // and automatically update our state on user input change const handleInputChange = event => {
     const { name, value } = event.target;
     setItem({ ...item, [name]: value });
   };

+  // On form submit, use the Mutation hook provided by React query
-  const handleFormSubmit = event => {
+  // and the function set up to update our data const handleFormSubmit = event => {
     event.preventDefault();
     mutate(item);